ClaraR93/Discover-South-Wales/README.md

 **Clear radio button function - Part 2**

-- After creating the clearRadio function to ensure the radio button was deselected for the next question in the quiz, I encountered a problem where the function wasn’t working, despite using code from Tutorials Point as stated in the last problem.
+- After creating the clearRadio function to ensure the radio button was deselected for the next question in the quiz, I encountered a problem where the function wasn't working, despite using code from Tutorials Point as stated in the last problem.
-- I realized that this was because I wasn’t iterating through each question so that the radio buttons were always unchecked, so I used the forEach method to iterate through each question, ensuring that the radio buttons were always unchecked to start off with.
+- I realized that this was because I wasn't iterating through each question so that the radio buttons were always unchecked, so I used the forEach method to iterate through each question, ensuring that the radio buttons were always unchecked to start off with.

 ![clearRadio function with forEach method](docs/images/clear-radio-function.png)